IRS Form 8822 Instructions

 Most people are not required to file gift tax returns (IRS Form 709) or estate and generation-skipping transfer tax returns (IRS Form 706).
 But if you are doing so, check the applicable box.

-If you’re filing Form 706 or 706-NA, enter the name of the decedent and their Social Security number.
+If you’re filing Form 706 or 706-NA, enter the name of the decedent and the decedent’s Social Security number.

-Your prior name(s) should go into Line 5a, while your spouse’s prior name(s) should go into Line 5b, as applicable.
+Any prior names that your spouse may have used should go into Line 5b, as applicable.

-Enter your complete old address, including street name, city, state, and zip code.
+Enter your complete old mailing address, including street name, city, state, and zip code.

 P.O Box